edelsonc/array_viewer/README.md

     viewer.update(new_array)
 ```

-The above will create a heatmap that displays for 0.1 seconds and then get updated 10 times.
+The above will create a heatmap that displays for 0.1 seconds and is updated 10 times.

 ## Contributions
 A big thanks is owed to amniskin for the name suggestion